astrad77/myblog/_posts/2025-02-03-data-cleaning.md

 ![Figure]({{site.url}}/{{site.baseurl}}/assets/images/isnull.png)
 We see that we have 1 missing value in the Date column and 2 missing values in the Calories column.

 There are many methods to deal with these missing values.
-A few include `.dropna` (removes rows with missing values), `.fillna` (fills missing values with a specified rule), `ffill` (fills missing values with the previous non-missing value), and `bfill` (fills missing values with the next non-missing value).
+A few include `.dropna` (removes rows with missing values), `.fillna` (fills missing values with a specified rule), `.ffill` (fills missing values with the previous non-missing value), and `.bfill` (fills missing values with the next non-missing value).
 For this tutorial, I will use `.dropna` since there are only a few rows with missing values.
 The code for my example will look like this: `data.dropna(inplace = True)`.
 Note that the `inplace = True` argument just makes it so that we are modifying the original data rather than making a copy.

 ## Change Column Data Types
 Perfect!
 Now that we've dealt with those pesky missing values, we can fix our Date column.
 We will use a function in pandas called `pd.to_datetime`.
 The line of code will look like this:
 `data["Date"] = pd.to_datetime(data["Date])`
 When we run this code, we get a scary error message!
 ![Figure]({{site.url}}/{{site.baseurl}}/assets/images/error.png)
 It isn't as scary as it looks.
 Python just wants each entry in the Date column to be in a specific format and for all of the entries to have the same format.
 It looks like the entries have a couple of different formats, so let's use the suggestion Python provides.
-Here is the updated code which should fix the issue: `data["Date"] = pd.to_datetime(data["Date], format = 'mixed')`.
+Here is the updated code which should fix the issue: `data["Date"] = pd.to_datetime(data["Date"], format = 'mixed')`.

 Now, running `data.info()` again, we see that the Date column is now listed as a datetime data type!
 There are also pandas functions such as `pd.to_numeric` that can change columns to other data types.